adityanegii/Match-Predictor-FBREF/README.md

 to install them correctly using  `pip install -r requirements.txt`.
 (The last one (Requests) should normally come with the default Python installation.

-The following libraries are required to run the Match Predictor:
+The following libraries are required to run the Match Predictor (I have only listed the main ones, install the requirements.txt to make sure everything works properly):

 | Library | URL |
 | ------- | ------------ |